burrsutter/docker_tutorial/readme.md

 1. `boot2docker version`
     ![Alt text](/screenshots/virtualbox_before_boot2docker.png?raw=true "VirtualBox Before")
-    > VirtualBox installed prior to boot2docker has no mention of boot2docker until we use "boot2docker init".
+    > VirtualBox installed prior to boot2docker has no mention of boot2docker until we use `boot2docker init`.
-    > Also, if you have previously installed boot2docker, you can often use "boot2docker upgrade" to simply update to the latest version.
+    > Also, if you have previously installed boot2docker, you can often use `boot2docker upgrade` to simply update to the latest version.

 2. `boot2docker init`
     ![Alt text](/screenshots/boot2docker_init.png?raw=true "boot2docker init")